libreobjet/open-guide/definitions.md

 [Source](https://openmaking.is/manifesto )

 #### Open design
 >  Open design is the development of physical products, machines and  systems through  use of publicly shared design information.
 Open design   involves the  making of both free and open-source software (FOSS) as well as open-source hardware.
 The process is generally facilitated by the Internet and often  performed without monetary compensation.
 The goals  and philosophy are identical to that of the open-source  movement, but are implemented for the development of physical products  rather than  software.[5]
 Open design is a form of co-creation, where  the final  product is designed by the users, rather than an external  stakeholder  such as a private company.
 [Source Wikipedia](https://en.wikipedia.org/wiki/Open_design )

 #### Open source design
 >  Open  source design is a term coined mostly by the  graphic design community.
 This thus embraces a practice more related to the study of graphical  user interfaces for software than its physical  counter part.
 Maybe this all due to the fact that "design" is such a broad term that applies to  any action that involves making decisions or "planning something". http://opensourcedesign.net/

-At each chapitre of the book, to understand and illustrate what we are speaking about.
+At each chapter of the book, to understand and illustrate what we are speaking about.
 We will approach those points : tools, objects, references and open questions.

 Tools